jackson-mejia/academic-kickstart/content/publication/rents/index.md

 abstract: Tax wedges, legal forms, and rent-seeking have historically been areas of significant study for economists.
 Here, we consider two relevant effects for rent-seeking competitions between corporate and non-corporate firms.
 First, there has historically been a large tax wedge between corporate and non-corporate firms; corporate firms tend to be taxed at much higher rates.
 Second, corporate firms generally are much larger than non-corporate firms across most dimensions.
 We show that the first effect, the tax effect, introduces a bias against rent-seeking for corporations, but the size effect dominates this and quickly pushes non-corporate firms out of the rent-seeking competition.
 These results have significant implications for policy and add an important contribution to the tax wedge literature.

 # Summary.
 An optional shortened abstract.
-summary: In this study, we analyze the effects of taxation and firm size on non-cooperative rent-seeking competitions.
+summary: In this study, I analyze the effects of taxation and firm size on non-cooperative rent-seeking competitions.